jessmar94/bowling-challenge/README.md

 ``
 As a player,
 So I can keep track of how many pins I knock down,
-I want to input my number of knocked pins on each bowl.
+I want to input my number of knocked pins on a bowl.
 ``
 ``
 As a player,
-If I don't get a strike on my first bowl,
+If my first bowl is not a strike,
-I want to be able to input my knocked pins for the second bowl in the same frame.
+I want to be able to input my knocked pins for a second bowl in the same frame.
 ``
 ``
 As a player
-So I can see rubbish I am,
+So I can see how rubbish I am,
 I want to see my total score of 0 when I hit 0 pins on all 10 frames.
 ``
 ``